The Council will do all we can to respect your privacy and to protect your personal information we acquire when you use our services.

 If you wish to exercise any of the rights above please contact us by email at DPO@richmondandwandsworth.gov.uk with full details and verification of who you are (i.e. proof of address and ID) and we will process your request as quickly as possible

 We keep your information confidential and will only share your information outside of the Council for the purposes mentioned in our privacy notice.
-This may include sharing with third parties such as our partner service provides or for fraud prevention and in compliance with law enforcement agencies and regulators.
+This may include sharing with third parties such as our partner service providers or for fraud prevention and in compliance with law enforcement agencies and regulators.

 We use a range of organisations to either store personal information or help deliver our services to you.
-Where we have these arrangements, there is always an agreement in in place to make sure that the organisation complies with data protection law.
+Where we have these arrangements, there is always an agreement in place to make sure that the organisation complies with data protection law.

-Before we share personal information to make sure we protect your privacy and comply with the law.
-We will review the risks involved and if necessary complete a full privacy impact assessment (PIA).
+Before we share personal information to make sure we protect your privacy and comply with the law we will review the risks involved and, if necessary, complete a full privacy impact assessment (PIA).